-It’s called Touch Bar, and you can twiddle the volume and brightness, but it changes depending on what apps you’re using.
-In Safari it’ll show your bookmarks and a search field, in Photos you can scrolls through pics.
-It looks fantastic, and frees up space on your display for other things.
+In Safari, it’ll show your bookmarks and a search field, in Photos you can scroll through pics.There’s also auto-suggestions for when you’re typing, too – a bit like SwiftKey, but for a laptop.
+It looks cool, and frees up space on your display for other things.

 Related: Best laptops

-MacBook Air vs MacBook Pro: Display size and design
+MacBook Air vs MacBook Pro – Display size and design

 Related: Best laptop for students

 All the key specs of the MacBook Pro 2018 and MacBook Air 2018 ranges placed side by side: